JustLoveToCode/PHP_Portfolio/README.md

-Special credit to be given to Vijay Tharpa for the Wonderful PHP and mySQL Tutorials
+Special credit to be given to Vijay Thapa for the Wonderful PHP and mySQL Tutorials